DadCooksDinner

 Home » Recipes » Pressure cooker

-Pressure Cooker Walking Tacos
+Instant Pot Walking Tacos

-Published: Sep 10, 2013 · Modified: Jun 13, 2019 by Mike Vrobel · This post may contain affiliate links · 13 Comments
+Published: Feb 25, 2025 by Mike Vrobel · This post may contain affiliate links · 13 Comments

 Jump to Recipe

-Pressure Cooker Walking Tacos
+• Pressure Cooker Walking Tacos recipe

 No, I'm not sponsored by Frito-Lay this week.
 No matter how much it looks like it.
 (Pepsi!
 The choice of a new generation!)

 My kids get money to buy one lunch a week at school.
-They mark walking taco day on the calendar so they won't forget.
-I always thought it was the same thing as Frito pie - chili on top of Fritos, but with taco toppings.
+They mark Walking Taco Day on the calendar so they won't forget.
+I always thought it was the same thing as Frito pie - chili on top of Fritos but with taco toppings.

 I was close, but I was still wrong.
 I found out the difference at Cedar Point.
 After a few terrifyingroller coasters, I was finishing a smoked turkey leg when I saw the Walking Taco stand.
 And the kid walking away from it, digging into a bag of Doritos with a spoon.